 - Contract Type: Fixed Lump Sum (competitive bid), Fixed Unit Price (competitive bid)

-Barnard is working with TVA to assist in the closure of the facility by capping and covering nearly 400 acres of coal combustion residuals (CCR).
-The cap system consists of Linear Low Density Polyethelene (LLDPE) geomembrane, a geocomposite drainage media, and 18 inches of cover soil and vegetative cover.
+Barnard worked with TVA to assist in the closure of the facility by capping and covering nearly 400 acres of coal combustion residuals (CCR).
+The cap system consisted of Linear Low Density Polyethelene (LLDPE) geomembrane, a geocomposite drainage media, and 18 inches of cover soil and vegetative cover.
 Constructed in the 1950s, the Widows Creek Ash Pond Complex includes the Main Ash Pond, Upper and Lower Stilling Ponds, and Dredge Cell.